1. Home

 Many Canadians don’t know that you can price match in Canada.
 This means that you shop at your favorite grocery store, but you check the grocery store flyers in advance and then take the flyers with you to prove to the cashier that a competitor is advertising a lower price.
 If your favorite grocery store matches competitor’s advertised prices, then you can get those same low prices without having to waste gas driving all over town.
 You can usually save at least ten percent on your groceries by shopping at a grocery store that price matches competitor’s flyers.
 This would save a family of four over $1,100 per year.

-Bringing flyers with you when you shop to 'price match' may not appeal to everyone, but you can give it a try if you want to save some money.
-The only national store to advertise price matching is Wal-Mart.
-However, not all Wal-Marts carry groceries.
-The Real Canadian Superstore does not advertise price matching but they will do it—just check with a manager to be sure.
+Bringing flyers with you when you shop to ‘price match’ may not appeal to everyone, but you can give it a try if you want to save some money.
+The following Canadian grocery stores price match: Real Canadian Superstore, No Frills, FreshCo, Save-on-Foods, Giant Tiger, IGA, and Maxi.
 Other grocery stores may also match competitor’s advertised prices, but you will need to speak with a store manager to find out.

 4. Take a Lunch to Work and Save $1,800